HbbTV-Association/ReferenceApplication/tools/java/readme.txt

 Use Java7 or higher, use Ant1.9 or higher.
 Use Eclipse or Ant script to build the project.
   /apache-ant-1.9.4/bin/ant -f build.xml
-Library is written to lib/dasher.jar file.
+Library is compiled to lib/dasher.jar file.

 ** Run dasher **